 Sex selection is a procedure that can be done during an IVF cycle for patients who wish to choose the sex of their child.

-Gender selection is a procedure that can be done during an In Vitro Fertilization cycle for patients who wish to choose the sex of their child.
-A typical IVF cycle is made up of 4 stages: follicle stimulation with hormone injections, egg retrieval, fertilization of eggs in an IVF dish, and transfer of one or more embryos into the patient’s uterus.
-The Gender selection step occurs after fertilization and before transfer.
-The technique used to identify an embryo of the desired sex is called Preimplantation Genetic Diagnosis (PGD).
-Unlike sperm sorting which does not reliably identify the sex of the embryo, PGD has been investigated and demonstrated to be effective.
-This technique has an accuracy rate of 99%.
+Sex selection is a procedure that can be done during an In Vitro Fertilization cycle for patients who wish to choose the sex of their child.
+A typical IVF cycle is made up of 4 stages: follicle stimulation with hormone injections, egg retrieval, fertilization of eggs in an IVF dish, and transfer of one or more embryos to the uterus.
+The sex selection step occurs after fertilization and before transfer.
+The technique used to identify embryo is called Preimplantation Genetic Technologies – Aneuploidy (PGT-A, previously called PGS) Unlike sperm sorting which does not reliably identify the sex of the embryo, PGT-A has been investigated and demonstrated to be highly effective with an accuracy rate of 99%.

 When the developing embryo is 5 days old, it has many cells.
 Some of the cells will become the fetus and others, the placenta.
-PGD is performed by creating a small hole in the egg shell and removing a few cells representing the future placenta..
+PGT-A is performed by creating a small hole in the egg shell and removing a 5-6 cells from the area of the embryo that becomes the future placenta..
 The cells are examined for the presence of genetic markers that are specific to the Y chromosome (the male chromosome).
 If these markers are present, the embryo is male.
 If the Y markers are not present, the embryo is female.
-An embryo transfer can then be scheduled with one or more embryos of the desired sex.

-Couples may choose to use this technology for a number of reasons.
-For example, they may have several children of one sex and wish to balance their family with a child of the opposite sex.
-Or, they may be concerned about a genetic disease that tends to affect male children more than female children.
-The gender selection process can also be easily combined with further evaluation for chromosomal abnormalities that could cause a fatal defect in the developing embryo.
+People choose to sex select for a number of reasons.
+For example, to balance their family with a child of the opposite sex, concern about a genetic disease that affects male children more than female children and for cultural preferences.